Loopring/protocols/DESIGN.md

 Data availability for all merkle trees is ensured.
 Anyone can recreate the merkle trees just by using the data available on the Ethereum blockchain.

+> Question (Daniel): what if the offhchain operator doesn't handle a user's onchain deposit?
+Given two operations, a) a user created a account and deposited some tokens onchain, b) another user submitted an order offchain.
+Does the operator need to choose which operation should be put into the merkle tree first?
+Will this affct the way the merkle tree is built thus invaliate the garantee that the same merkle trees can be built using all data onchain?
+Or if order submision will not be part of the merkle tree?
+What about order cancellation then?

+> Question (Daniel): should we also user a nonce per account to make sure the operator never miss an instruction (submitOrdder or cancelOrder)?
+Although the operator does have the option to not `mine` an instruction.

 ## Trading using onchain and offchain balances

 Trading is possible between onchain and offchain accounts.
 Offchain accounts however have many advantages over onchain accounts.